DataOpsInnovator/mesfine-portfolio/README.md

-# Mefine Ayelew - Professional Portfolio
+# Mesfine Ayelew - Professional Portfolio

 Welcome to my professional portfolio!
 This repository showcases my skills, projects, and experiences in the fields of SQL Database Administration, Cloud Computing, and DevOps Engineering.